Sgurr a' Mhaoraich |

 It had taken 21 minutes longer than my last visit but that was first thing in the morning on a cooler day.
 The views to the Saddle and into Knoydart were impressive as was gorgeous Gleouraich to the east.
 The South Cluanie Ridge looked a stone's throw away and prompted many happy memories of the ridge including charging along the ridge with Gregor when he was just eleven and then hitching back up to the Cluanie Inn with a Newcastle musician.
 There were a couple of walkers at the summit and whilst we had some lunch a Glasgow walker arrived, he had lost his glasses on the ascent and asked us to keep an eye out for them on our descents.

-The traffic going north on the return journey was continuous, summer had brought it out in full flow but at Fort William, the traffic was going our way.
+The traffic going north on the return journey was continuous, summer had brought the trippers out in full flow but at Fort William, the traffic was going our way.
 The Fort was clogged up, it was the day of the Ben Nevis Race.
-Keith had competed on a couple of occasions during his long and impressive list of events that he has competed in over the last forty years.
-Today he had charged up the hill after I had stopped for a break to test whether he was fit enough to win his age group for the Lakes 50-mile race from Caldbeck to Cartmell in October, he had already done this on two occasions.
-The roads from Glencoe were not as busy as expected and we were back home by 8pm, I made a meal for us all while showers were had and after eating Keith returned to Glasgow and I went to Stirling to collect Gregor who was staying the night before a half marathon tomorrow.
+Keith had competed on a few occasions during his long and impressive list of events over the last forty years.
+Today he had charged up the hill after I had stopped for a break to test whether he was fit enough to win his age group for the Lakes 50-mile race from Caldbeck to Cartmell in October, he had already won this on two occasions.
+The roads from Glencoe were not as busy as expected and we were back home by 8pm, I made a meal for us all while showers were had and after eating Keith returned to Glasgow whilst I went to Stirling to collect Gregor, he was staying the night before I took him to the Strathclyde Park half marathon tomorrow.

 No comments: